 In Walter Scott’s ‘Ivanhoe’ an anonymous ‘Black Knight’ forms a bond of mutual respect with a nameless ‘outlaw’.
 Each suspects he knows the true identity of the other, but they agree to refrain from further speculation, the knight remarking that when a powerful man chooses self-sacrifice rather than self-indulgence, he deserves to be twice praised.

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: although, besides, if, just, must, not, whereas, whether.
+3.introduce one of the following words into the precis: about, despite, just, may, must, not, since, until.

 Archive